mv1388/aitoolbox/examples/BERT_QA_SQuAD/README.md

 ## Instructions

+1. Download the _SQuAD2.0_ dataset from: https://rajpurkar.github.io/SQuAD-explorer/
-Download the _SQuAD2.0_ dataset and place it into the `./data/SQuAD2` folder.
+2. Place the _SQuAD2.0_ dataset into the `./data/SQuAD2` folder

-SQuAD2.0 data set is available on: https://rajpurkar.github.io/SQuAD-explorer/
+3. Execute one of the BERT QA training files

+If you decide to train the model with APEX, follow the instructions on the [Nvidia APEX page](https://github.com/NVIDIA/apex#linux) to install the APEX package before the start of training.